 Rwanda Gorilla Trekking Tours at Volcanoes National Park

 Rwanda gorilla trekking is the major exciting tourism activity in the tiny East African country.
-Rwanda is naturally blessed to have rare and much loved Mountain Gorillas.
-As a visitor to the ‘Land of a Thousand Hills’, one should not miss out on the outstanding chance to visit the Volcanoes National Park (PNV) consisting of 125 km2 of mountain forest and home to the six Virunga Volcanoes and the world celebrated mountain gorillas.
+Rwanda is naturally blessed to have rare and much loved endangered Mountain Gorillas.
+Gorilla trekking is an out-door activity where visitors are permitted to see mountain gorillas in the wild for one hour after purchasing a gorilla permit that acts as an entry pass to the park.
+As a visitor to the ‘Land of a Thousand Hills’, one should not miss out on the outstanding chance to visit the Volcanoes National Park (PNV) consisting of 125 square kilometres of mountain forest and home to the six Virunga Volcanoes and the world celebrated mountain gorillas.
 Protected within the PNV, the lushly woody slopes of the mountains form a suitably spectacular natural setting for what is undoubtedly the most touching and unforgettable wildlife experience in the world, Gorilla Trekking.
 Like in Uganda, Gorillas in Rwanda are also organised into families or groups under which guests are able to see them.
 There are currently 10 gorilla families in Rwanda that are habituated for human trekking.
+Each gorilla group is limited to 8 tourists per day.

 The electrifying ascend to the gorilla’s natural habitation of sheltered bamboo forest offers an unbelievable views in all directions, before the trackers are immersed in the mystifying familiarity of the rain forest, alive with the calls of colorful birds and the babbling of rare golden monkeys.
 Not anything can prepare one for the impact of stumbling upon a fully-grown silverback gorilla, up to three times the size of a middling man, yet outstandingly harmonious and forbearing of human visitors.